Biomedicine and Molecular Biosciences - A COST Domain

 - COST Countries

 - 35 member states: Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom, Former Yugoslav Republic of Macedonia and

 - One cooperating state: Israel

 According to the COST rules, participation of member states is based exclusively on a voluntary approach.
 They participate only in mutually agreed Actions, depending on their interest, relevance of joint research and shorter time needed to achieve envisaged results.
 The achieved results are the property of all participants, who have to provide full funding for agreed research and concerted activities themselves.
 COST member states merely endorse the Actions by signing a Memorandum of Understanding, thus increasing their importance and providing moral support.

 - COST Grant Agreement

 - COST Secretariat

-The General Secretariat of the Council of the European Union provides the secretariat for the CSO and JAF Group.
-All arrangements concluded in the framework of COST and all Memoranda of Understanding are deposited with the Secretary General of the Council of the European Union u until the end of 2013.
-The Secretary-General is responsible for forwarding any relevant information to the parties concerned.
+The General Secretariat of the Council of the European Union provided the secretariat for the CSO and JAF Group until December 2013.
+All arrangements concluded in the framework of COST and all Memoranda of Understanding were deposited with the Secretary General of the Council of the European Union u until the end of 2013.
+The Secretary-General was responsible for forwarding any relevant information to the parties concerned.

 Committee of Senior Officials - The CSO is composed of two representatives of the COST Member States, one of whom is usually the COST National Coordinator.
 The CSO is the main decision-making body of the COST structure (the General Assembly of the COST Association).
 It reports directly to the Ministerial Conferences, formulates the general strategy of COST, appoints the various Domain Committees, decides on their terms of reference, approves the research Actions to be launched and prepares the relevant Memoranda of Understanding to be accepted by the interested countries.